 Lecture & Trunk Show

 Lecture & Trunk Show - My Pathway to

 Lisa Kay Ruetz (5)

 Lecture & Trunk Show - Baltimore Quilts

 4 Corners Mini Workshops

-Business meeting and Show & Tell starts at 10am, Programs at 12:30pm
+Business meeting and Show & Tell begin at

 Quilter's Day Out

 Quilter's Day Out is held on the second Friday of the month from 10 am -

 3 pm, at Grand Blanc City Hall, downstairs in the Grand Blanc Heritage Museum.
 There is no admission charge to use this wonderful work space.
 A couple of sewing machines are available, or you may bring your own.
 Work on the project published in the newsletter, or bring your own project.